 What’s a graffiti wall you might ask?
 Well, it can be an unused chalkboard in your room or a large piece of butcher paper that you frame and hot glue to your wall.
 In this space, students record book titles and awesome quotes they find.
 You can also use a graffiti wall as a place for students to paste notecards (on the paper version of course!) that include book reviews/recommendations.
 If you do this, you might even covertly place it next to your classroom library and strategically place the featured books out where students easily find them.

 My final recommendation is something I shared over on my collaborative blog, Adventures in Literacy Land.
-I created a freebie that uses Lettermen's Top Ten List idea as a way for students to work in teams to come up with top ten lists.
-Check out the freebie below and use the forms in ways that work for you.
+I created a freebie that uses Lettermen’s Top Ten List idea as a way for students to work in teams to come up with top ten lists.
+Check out the freebie to the right and use the forms in ways that work for you.
 Narrowing a class list down to ten might be impossible, so you might do it in teams or individually.
 No matter how you use it, I do think it will lead to book conversations between you and your students and between your students.
 Win-win, right?